THEMES OF THE

 - Psalms: God of Praise – Praise

 A collection of sacred poems intended for use in the worship of Jehovah.
-Chiefly the productions of David.
+David wrote half of the Psalms.

 - Proverbs: God of Prudence – Practical Wisdom